census-instrumentation/opencensus-specs/trace/TraceConfig.md

 # TraceConfig

 Global configuration of the trace service.
-This allows users to change configs for the default sampler, maximum events to be kept, etc.
+This allows users to change configs for the default sampler, maximum events to be kept, set top level attribute(s) for the entire trace etc.

 ## TraceParams
 Represents the set of parameters that users can control